can-can-ya/QPMIL-VL/README.md

 ## 🌈 Acknowledgements

+This work is supported by the National Natural Science Foundation of China (NSFC) under Grant No.62476049.

 Some parts of codes in this repo are adapted from the following amazing works.
 We thank the authors and developers for their selfless contributions.

 - [Luping Ji](https://faculty.uestc.edu.cn/jiluping/zh_CN/index.htm), [Pei Liu](https://liupei101.github.io): Provide detailed guidance.